 - Tubing (removed from the hearing aid body)

 - A tissue or microfiber cloth

-Cleaning the Tubing
+Cleaning the tubing

-We want to repeat this process—running the cleaning wire through the tubing, wiping off the end of the wire, then pulling it back through—a few more times to make sure the tubing is completely clear.
+Pull the cleaning tool wire back out through the tubing and repeat this process—running the wire through the tubing, wiping off the end of the wire, then pulling it back through—a few more times to ensure the tubing is completely clear.